NEW!!! Priority Program Registration

 • August 2013: A dedication ceremony in the Heroes Quiet Reading Room honors Michael “Mikey” C. Olivieri.

-• Coming in 2023: A newly expanded Homer Library!
+• March 2024: A newly expanded Homer Library!

 New construction north expansion prototype